 The NPR Training team is a key part of the NPR newsroom.
 We equip public media journalists with the skills to tell distinctive, memorable, audience-centric stories.
 Our mission is to elevate the quality of storytelling, wherever it reaches people.

-We created this site for the journalists working in public media, but kept it open for all to learn from.
+We created this site for the journalists working in public media, but kept it open for all to use.
 In this constantly changing media world, it can feel impossible to find the time and space to hone your storytelling techniques, learn something new or experiment with new tools.
 The NPR Training team — and this site — exist to make that happen.

 Take a look around.
 We suggest starting with our topics page, which will show you all of the most recent tips.

 Sign up for our newsletter: Sign up here.
 We’ll let you know about upcoming webinars, new training opportunities, the latest from this website and more.

 Come say hi: If you’re at NPR HQ, we sit on the 3rd floor, south side, by the windows facing the Capitol.